christcr2012/robinsonai-mcp-servers/packages/unified-mcp/README.md

 # @robinsonai/unified-mcp

-**Unified MCP Server - All 9 Robinson AI MCP Servers in One**
+**Unified MCP Server - All 12 Services in One Mega-Server**

-This is a mega-server that combines all 9 individual Robinson AI MCP servers into a single unified server with 592 tools.
+This is the ultimate MCP mega-server that combines all 12 services into a single unified server with **645 tools**:
+- 9 custom Robinson AI service integrations (592 tools)
+- Enhanced Sequential Thinking (3 tools)
+- Enhanced Context7 (8 tools)
+- Enhanced Playwright (42 tools)

 ## 🎯 Purpose